 Term Life Insurance Quotes

 Term life insurance is simply life insurance with a finite time period of coverage.
-You purchase a term policy with either 10, 15, 20, 25 or 30-year terms (35 and 40-year term with a few companies.
+You can purchase a term policy with either 10, 15, 20, 25, or 30-year terms (35 and 40-year term with a few companies.

 Easy Article Navigation

 The main benefit of term insurance is the cost.
 Term life insurance typically has significantly lower premiums than permanent policies because, while a permanent policy’s death benefit is guaranteed for life (no matter how long it is), a term policy will only pay the death benefit if the insured person passes away during the term period.

 Unlike permanent policies, term life insurance does not accumulate any cash value.
 It offers pure insurance coverage and pays a death benefit, provided the insured person dies during the policy term.
 If you outlive the term of your policy, no benefits will be paid, and you will not receive the premiums back.

 Although term insurance does not provide lifetime (permanent) insurance coverage, there are many features and benefits that have allowed term insurance policies to continue to grow in significant sales and policy count.

 Since the mortality rate for policyholders that purchase term life insurance is very low, the insurance companies pay out very few claims compared to permanent insurance, which allows them to provide coverage at much lower rates.

 This makes term life insurance a much better solution for younger adults who want to make certain that their income can be replaced so that surviving loved ones will have the money needed to pay monthly living expenses, pay off the mortgage and other debts, pay for college tuition, invest in retirement plans, and take care of final expenses like funeral and burial costs.

 Life insurance is often viewed as income-replacement for a family’s breadwinner should he/she pass away during his/her working years.